BILLY KOULMENTAS - INTERVIEW

 MDN: Were there any other Greek establishments around?

 BK: There was.
-There was.
 There was other diners like I said earlier.
-There was a lot of Greek community, where they would, you know, come in, like all the owners.
+There was a lot of Greek community, where they would come in, like all the owners.
 They would play cards, like, every Friday night.
-Yeah…They would come here, or they’ll go there, they’ll take turns.
+They would come here, or they’ll go there, they’ll take turns.
 And it was like, they stuck together.
 It was more like help in a sense.
-We’re like a family.
-Even though they’re our competitors, but they really weren’t competitors, where if you needed something, they would, you know, “Alright go to John’s place.
-We’ll get a box of ketchup.”
-You know.
+Where they were like a family.
+Even though they’re our competitors, but they really weren’t competitors.
+If you needed something, my dad’d be like, “Alright go to John’s place.
+We’ll get a box of ketchup.

-So it’s changing dynamically very, very quick.
-And you have (inaudible)…Maybe that’s progress, I don’t know, man.
+It’s changing dynamically very, very quick.
+Maybe that’s progress, I don’t know.
 But I liked it when it was more of a family.
 And you still have it in a sense where I know a lot of people, but they’re hanging on by a thread.
-You know?
 Like, for example, in this neighborhood I remember there was Jane.
-She had a gallery, which they’re now…On Greenwich, but now they’re up in, uhhh, 120 Broadway.
+She had a gallery, now they’re up in, uhhh, 120 Broadway.
 Then you had also the jewelry store – the 2 young girls.
 They were also on Greenwich.
-They were with their father, family businesses.
-And we all grew up together in a sense, you know.
-And I’m just trying to tell you, but they’re all looking to get out.
+They were family businesses.
+And we all grew up together, but they’re all looking to get out.
 And you’re talking about people who’ve been in this neighborhood, for how many years?

-BK: No. He was on the corner where the pizzeria place is now.
+The market next to the pizzeria, Variety Market, he’s gone.
+And Steve’s been in the neighborhood since I was a kid.
+He started in 19 Rector.
+He was on the corner where the pizzeria place is now.
 That was his place.
 It was a diner.
-Alright?
 And the he moved over here.
-Things got kinda tough for him so he switched over from a food establishment to a sort of a market.
+Things got tough for a while so he switched over from a food establishment to a sort of a market.
 And even now, he’s like, “I can’t do it!”
 And you’re talking about people who’ve been here forever.
-So what happened…?… I’m trying to understand this.
-So people will say.
-“Well, you know, times are changing.”
-Yeah, but you’re talking about people who’ve been around for 30 or 40 years!
+People say, “Well, you know, times are changing.”
+But you’re talking about people who’ve been around for 30 or 40 years!
 Not just for 5 years.
 So they knew what they were doing cause they maintained it for 30 or 40 years.
-So what’s actually happening that’s pushing these people out that have been a staple of this community.
-What’s happening?
-Right?
+So what’s actually happening that’s pushing these people out that have been a staple of this community?
 And why am I thinking about leaving?
-Why?
 Because it’s these outside forces that are coming in and they’re destroying the mom and pop!
 And we’re becoming like, Ohio!

-BK: …And that’s why it’s very sad, I think.
+But that’s what it is, and that’s why it’s very sad.
 And it’s great what you guys are doing, trying to maintain it, but 50 years from now that’s what we’re gonna have!

 MDN: Were there any business organizations in the area that were started by Greeks…?

-BK: We had the Hellenic…I forgot what they called it…The Restaurants Hellenic Society, and that was sort of a communication between all the restauranteurs and all that.
-But we just, everybody just worked hard, you know.
-It was never like…You’re talking about…My dad would wake up at 4 in the morning, be here by, you know, 6, you know, leave here at 5:30, 6.
+BK: We had the Hellenic, The Restaurants Hellenic Society, and that was sort of a communication between all the restauranteurs.
+But everybody just worked hard, you know.
+My dad would wake up at 4 in the morning, be here by 6, leave here at 5:30, 6.
 By the time he gets home, 7 o’clock, and then do it again the next day, and the next day, and the next day.
 And that’s how the Greeks worked.
 It was very, very hard work.
-Nothing’s easy!
-You know, and that’s why at certain times, like, I remember when my dad took a little offense to it.
-It’s like, you know what?
+Like, I remember when my dad took a little offense to it.
+It’s like, “You know what?
 You work so hard.
 Nothing is given to you in this country.
-You have to work, but you have the opportunity to work, and if you do work hard you get rewarded.
+You have to work, but you have the opportunity to work, and if you do work hard you get rewarded.”
 That’s the idea of why we’re here and not in Greece now.
 Right?